BeMoBIL/BPN_data_management/README.md

 Our workflow deals with multimodal data sets and complex analysis methods, which makes it prone to clutter and chaos.
 By taking a moment to think about how to structure the project efficiently,
 you can save your own time in the long run, save digital storage space,
-and enable other researchers to benefit your outputs even when you are no longer working on the project.
+and enable other researchers to benefit from your outputs even when you are no longer working on the project.

 Implementing good practices in data and script management is not only a matter of practicality,
 but also an ethical action respecting the resources that go into our research.